-With only a few days of the decade remaining, you’re likely winding down from holiday festivities and gearing up to host friends and family for a New Year’s Eve celebration.
-So, break out those champagne flutes and small plates because there’s nothing better than mouth-watering appetizers and a bubbly toast to ring in 2020.
+With only a few days of the year remaining, you’re likely winding down from holiday festivities and gearing up to host friends and family for a New Year’s Eve celebration.
+So, break out those champagne flutes and small plates because there’s nothing better than mouth-watering appetizers and a bubbly toast to ring in a new year.

 Need some ideas for small plates?
 Here are some of our favorite appetizer recipes that are sure to impress your guests.

 Grissini are ultra-thin breadsticks from Italy.
 Have the prosciutto sliced very thin so that it can be easily wrapped around each breadstick, suggests chef Rozanne Gold, who contributed this recipe to Real Food.
 Then, dip them into this unusual tapenade for an addictive appetizer, which is also delicious simply spread on slices of toasted baguette.

 ¼ small clove garlic (optional)

 1. Drain peppers in a colander and rinse under cold running water.
 Drain well and pat dry.
 Put cherries in a small bowl.
 Cover with boiling water and let sit 5 minutes to soften.
 Drain and pat dry.

 2. Put peppers, cherries, and pecans in bowl of food processor and process until blended.
 Add cheese and olive oil and process until smooth.
 Transfer to a bowl.
 Push garlic through a garlic press and stir into spread, if desired.
 Add salt and freshly ground black pepper to taste.
 Cover and refrigerate until ready to use.

 3. Tightly wrap one slice of prosciutto, in a spiral fashion, around each breadstick to cover (leaving an inch at one end of the breadstick uncovered so that it can be picked up).

 4. Place prosciutto-wrapped grissini in a deep, narrow bowl or vase so that they stand up.
 Serve with the tapenade for dipping.